reese3928/racpy/README.rst

 Features
 --------

-* This is the Python verion of our proposed multi-tissue transcriptional age calculator.
+This is the Python verion of our proposed multi-tissue transcriptional age calculator.

+* The RNAAgeCalc paper can be found `here <https://doi.org/10.1371/journal.pone.0237006>`_.
+* The Python package can be found `here <https://pypi.org/project/racpy>`_.
+* The Python package documentation can be found `here <https://racpy.readthedocs.io>`_.
+* An interactive Shiny App can be found `here <https://xuren2120.shinyapps.io/RNAAgeCalcshiny/>`_.
+* The Shiny App demo can be found `here <http://www.ams.sunysb.edu/~pfkuan/RNAAgeCalc/instructions.html>`_.
+* The R version can be found `here <https://bioconductor.org/packages/release/bioc/html/RNAAgeCalc.html>`_.

 Authors
 --------